tsinghua-fib-lab/WorldArena/README.md

 **Note: Please use the latest version of the test_dataset `(released on 2026.3.6)` for the submission!**

-## 🎮 Online Arena
-Try out our new Arena online battle!  👉 **Start here:** [Arena Online Battle](https://sd7erkao9a77ct8h5459g.apigateway-cn-beijing.volceapi.com/)

-We invite you to experience our new Arena online battle feature.
-Upload your own video to evaluate metrics in real time and visually compare it with the **best-performing** video on the leaderboard.
-To get started, follow the [submission guide](https://github.com/tsinghua-fib-lab/WorldArena/blob/main/assets/README_submission.md) to download the `val_dataset` and select any of the 500 videos to join the interactive battle.

 ## 👥 Human Evaluation
 Be part of shaping the future of embodied world models!  👉 **Start here:**  [Human Evaluation](https://sd64n7jjtvotb9m1apn80.apigateway-cn-beijing.volceapi.com/)